Zielsone/bellaProject/readme.md

 # Studio urody Bella
 ## My first commercial project.

-This website is classic onepage.
-It presents the commercial offer of a beauty studio cooperating with me.
+My first commercial project.
+The website is a classic onpage.
+It presents the offer of the beauty salon that I work with.
-I look after this project and continue to develop it.
+The project is still being developed and I am constantly managing it.

-Enjoy it :)
+Enjoy :)

 [Bella](https://zielsone.github.io/bellaProject/)